techidaily/site-facebook-video-footage/source/_posts/updated-2024-approved-decrypting-youtube-live-thumbnails-for-success.md

 ![youtube shorts downloader](https://images.wondershare.com/filmora/article-images/2021/youtube-shorts-downloader.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ITtcSWvS8bo?si=4M4BfMgaabrW6148" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This is one of the best YouTube shorts downloader online one could ever think of using.
 It is free and secure to use.
 Also, it has a feature of YouTube shorts to mp4 converter easily.
 This tool can be used for devices such as android, iPhone, and laptops too.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/uzb-0C0xUYA?si=F4MPhdVqyVgx7_8X" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2.Shortsnoob.com